syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 **Series** **Selection**

-The following code example demonstrates the series selection with adornments
+The following code example demonstrates the series selection with adornments.

 {% tabs %}